Custom Grid FAQ’s

 Here are some frequently asked questions about custom grids.

 Can you make a custom grid for a _______ reflector?

 Yes, we are always up for a new challenge and enjoy the process of engineering new lighting solutions.
-In fact, designing and manufacturing custom lighting solutions is the life blood of our product development.
-We welcome all inquires.
+Designing and manufacturing custom lighting solutions is the lifeblood of our new product development.
+We welcome all inquiries.

 How much do custom grids cost?

 The affordability of our custom grids will surprise you.
 Usually, the cost is the same as a similarly sized stock grid.
 If it is a grid for a popular reflector, we’ll often offer a lower price.

 We can make virtually any shape.
 Thus far, we have made square, rectangle, octagon, circle, and doughnut-shaped (circle within a circle) grids.

 Is the grid material framed?

 Yes, but we also sell grid material by itself.
 Please see the DIY GRIDS category in our web store.

 What is the thickness of the grid material and frame?